 Daniel’s father held the chair of mathematics at the University of Groningen.

-In 1705, when Daniel was aged 5, his family relocated to Basel in Switzerland, his parents’ hometown, where his father would became chair of mathematics at Basel University.
+In 1705, when Daniel was five, his family relocated to Basel in Switzerland, his parents’ hometown, where his father had been made chair of mathematics at Basel University.

 Despite the high reputation he enjoyed as a mathematician, Daniel’s father resented the low pay he felt mathematicians received.
-The Bernoulli family had once been wealthy merchants and Daniel’s father believed Daniel had the personal qualities needed to return the family to its gloriously wealthy past.
+The Bernoulli family had once been wealthy merchants and Daniel’s father believed Daniel’s personal qualities were those needed to return the family to its former glory.

 He pushed a reluctant Daniel to study business.
 Daniel, however, had a burning passion for mathematics.
-After some toing and froing – they were both rather obstinate – father and son reached a compromise: Daniel would study medicine.
+After some toing and froing – they were both rather obstinate – father and son reached a compromise of sorts: Daniel would study medicine.

 Bernoulli’s European Tour

 Daniel was as good as his word.
-Beginning at the age of 15 he studied medicine in Heidelberg, Germany; Strasbourg, France; and Basel, Switzerland.
-His father, happy that Daniel was fulfilling his part of the bargain, agreed to teach him advanced mathematics and physics – particularly his ideas about the conservation of energy.
+Beginning at age 15 he studied medicine in Heidelberg, Germany; Strasbourg, France; and Basel, Switzerland.
+His father, happy that Daniel was fulfilling his part of the bargain, agreed to teach him advanced mathematics and physics – particularly his own ideas about the conservation of energy.

 Bizarre Selection Process

-Daniel Bernoulli graduated as a doctor of medicine in 1721, aged 21, with a thesis on respiration.
+Daniel Bernoulli graduated as a doctor of medicine in 1721, age 21, with a thesis on respiration.

-He hoped to get a job teaching at the University of Basel, but lost out in a bizarre selection procedure where candidates drew lots to see who would get the teaching jobs.
+He hoped to get a job teaching at the University of Basel, but lost out in a bizarre selection procedure where candidates drew lots to see who would get teaching jobs.

 While trying and failing to find work in Basel, Bernoulli continued studying mathematics.

-In 1723 Bernoulli moved to Venice in Italy to learn practical medicine.
+In 1723 Bernoulli moved to Venice, Italy to learn practical medicine.
 He visited patients and worked in hospitals alongside doctors.
-He also spent time going to the opera, theater and fancy-dress parties.
+He also spent time at the opera, theater, and fancy-dress parties.